ProLogium Unveils Solid-state Battery Creation Process, Mass Production to Start by 2023

 With mature manufacturing processes, validation from years of product sales in the market, and strong support from supply chain partners, ProLogium is ready to start its expansion plans in Europe and the North America and bring its revolutionary SSB technology to the world.

-At 17:00 on June 15, Taipei Time (GMT+8), an exclusive first look at "How ProLogium's Solid-State Battery is Made", a video introduction of the company's manufacturing process, will be published on ProLogium's social media platforms including Facebook, LinkedIn, and Twitter.
+At 17:00 on June 15, Taipei Time (GMT+8), an exclusive first look at "How ProLogium's Solid-State Battery is Made", a video introduction of the company's manufacturing process, was published on ProLogium's social media platforms including Facebook, LinkedIn, and Twitter.

 ABOUT PROLOGIUM